aybabtme/k8speer/README.md

 })
 ```

-If you were using `venmo/galaxycache` it would look like:
+If you were using `vimeo/galaxycache` the `universe` in the above example comes like:

 ```go
 import gchttp "github.com/vimeo/galaxycache/http"